renpy/renpy/sphinx/source/persistent.rst

     default persistent.main_background = "princess_not_saved"

+To test whether a given persistent field has been set, use the ``in`` syntax.
+This allows to tell apart the fields manually set to None, and the unset fields.

+A list of all registered fields can also be generated:

+.. function:: persistent._keys():

+    Returns a list of the registered persistent entries.

 An example use of persistent is the creation of an unlockable image gallery.
 This is done by storing a flag in persistent that determines if the gallery has been unlocked, as in ::